 “The change of heart that occurs when Catholics fulfill the UNIVERSAL call to holiness, to the perfection of charity, to a life lived for the glory of God.”
 This is the most important change, the change of heart that occurs in the acceptance of the calling.

 It is through the work of the people in the celebration of the Liturgy that the laity become one in Christ linked in Communion with our brothers and sisters.
 We should always consider ways to increase that grace.

 In the early years of the Apostles, St. Paul’s work of spreading the Gospel helped inspire house churches and the creation of our Liturgy.
 Homeowners and neighbors participated in drawing from their Jewish faith and made adaptations to help formulate our first celebrations of the Mass as a church community.

-The Extraordinary Ministers of Holy Communion of SVDP are fully initiated members of the Catholic faith and registered parishioners of the community and are commissioned for one year.
-We are striving to be a diverse group as the great Irish Novelist James Joyce once described the Catholic Church, as “Here comes everybody.”
+The Extraordinary Ministers of Holy Communion of SVDP are fully initiated members of the Catholic faith, registered parishioners of the community, and are commissioned for one year.
+We are striving to be a diverse group; as the great Irish Novelist James Joyce once described the Catholic Church, as “Here comes everybody.”
 We come to the Lord from all walks of life with one common bond and burning love for the Eucharist.

 We are fortunate here to have daily Adoration and Exposition of the Blessed Sacrament.
 Extended hours are on Wednesdays and first Fridays.